valarnet/valarnet-blog/posts/20230214-ospf-discontiguos-backbone-area.md

 	Forward Address: 0.0.0.0
 	External Route Tag: 0
 ```
-However, checking in R3's routing table shows that a 4.4.4.4/32 route is not installed in the RIB.
+Checking in R3's routing table shows that a 4.4.4.4/32 route is not installed in the RIB.
 ```md
 R3#sh ip route | b Gateway
 Gateway of last resort is not set